What about stewardship? (31/3/11)

 First this scripture is addressed to the Levites and priests…who corrupted the covenant of Levi (Mal 2:9) and offered blemished animal sacrifices.

-Second it addresses the Levites who brought 10% of the tithes they received from the Israelites to the temple (ie 1% of the total) …this was the ‘Lord’s portion’ (Num18:26)…for the priests in Jerusalem.
+Second it addresses the Levites who brought 10% of the the total tithes they received from the Israelites to the temple (ie 1% of the total) …this was the ‘Lord’s portion’ (Num18:26)…for the priests in Jerusalem.

 Third …the curse was borne by Christ on the cross (Gal 3:13)…we cannot now be cursed as New Testament believers